nguyentienanh1899/Implement_Microservices/README.md

 - ProductContextSeed: Create sample data and insert into the database.
 Sample data is automatically added when running the program

 ## Basket.API
+- Crud Basket API with database using Redis.
+- Publish and Consume Messages with MassTransit and RabbitMQ in .Net 6
+- Implementing gRPC Services in .NET 6 (client)
+- DDD, Event Sourcing, CQRS parttern for Basket.API and Ordering API

 ## Inventory API
+- Implementing gRPC Services in .NET 6 (server)

+## Hangfire API
+- BackgroundJobScheduled with HangFire.

+## API GateWay
+- Implement api gateway in .net core
+- Config RateLimit, Caching respone with Redis, QOS, Authentication on API gate way
+- Ocelot json config routing for child APIs